BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 > An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
 The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatability function of query with the corresponding key.
 >

 Let's try and tie this back together with our Bayes' equation from above.
 We said we were really interested in estimating the likelihood $ P(k \mid x) $ and the prior $P(x)$.
 Recall that the likelihood is how likely the given context is given the next token, and the prior $P(x)$ is the prior probability of the next character.

 From our token embedding tables, we've gotten pretty good at estimating $P(x)$.
 Perhaps most interesting, however, is that we've created numerous interactions in our network between the context and the next token through attention (and masking) and then stacked many dense Linear layers on top of these interactions.
 In other words, the Self Attention Heads, coupled with Linear layers, help us better estimate the likelihood $P(k \mid x)$.

 Neural networks, particularly deep networks, are black boxes and very difficult to explain.
-However, I find that the visual representation of the network coupled with developing some mathematical intuition behind the individual layers helps make clear what the network is doing during each step of training.
+However, I find that the visual representation of the network coupled with developing some mathematical intuition behind the individual layers helps make a little more clear what the network is doing during each step of training.

 ### Training the Nano GPT Model
 I have very intentionally left unspecified the size of the network up to this point.
 We have ommitted the number of Transformer Blocks, number of MultiHead Attention Blocks, and number of Self-Attention Heads.
-Moreover, we have not discussed the dimensions of the hidden layers of the network, the learning rate, the batch size, or the context length.
+Moreover, we have not discussed the dimensions of the hidden layers of the network, the learning rate, or the batch size.
 Recall that we are still developing on a local machine with very real physical constraints and your local system's constraints will likely dictate choice in hyperparamters for local development.
 Please refer to the GitHub repository for the latest on the hyperparamters used for my local development.
 We will discuss these parameters in more detail (and scaling them up!) in Part 2 of the blog series when we move to the cloud, but for now, let's just see how the model performs after a few epochs of training.
 The validation loss reaches around 1.95 after 500 epochs of training a fairly small GPT model.

 ```python
 print(generate_text(model, 100))